Khomych1004/Team_Profile_Generator/README.md

 ## Description
 Node.js command line application.
 This application will collect information about the employees of a software development team and then create an HTML web page that displays summary data for each person. every piece of code passes every test provided.

+You can see a sample of the created HTML page at the link -> [here](https://github.com/Khomych1004/Team_Profile_Generator/blob/main/output/team.html)

 ## Usage
 ```
 required for use